yulikexuan/modern-java/concurrency/README.md

 2. Confinement makes it easier to build thread-safe classes because a class that confines its state can be analyzed for thread safety without having to examine the whole program

+#### The Java Monitor Pattern

+  > An object following the Java monitor pattern encapsulates all its mutable
+  > state and guards it with the object’s own intrinsic lock

+### Delegating thread safety

+  > If a class is composed of multiple independent thread-safe state variables
+  > and has no operations that have any invalid state transitions, then it can
+  > delegate thread safety to the underlying state variables

+  > If a state variable is
+  > thread-safe,
+  > does not participate in any invariants that constrain its value,
+  > and has no prohibited state transitions for any of its operations,
+  > then it can safely be published